at the University of Wales, Cardiff

 Excursions from Cardiff

 Cardiff is superbly located for a wide range of excursions.
 The course features one full-day and one half day excursion each week.
 Half-day trips include the Big Pit Coal Mine, a wonderful trip back into the industrial past of Wales, and the famous Cardiff Castle.
-The full day excursions include a visit to St Fagans Museum of Welsh Life, Cardiff Bay and City; and Swansea, the second city of Wales and birthplace of poet Dylan Thomas.
+The full-day excursions include a visit to St Fagans Museum of Welsh Life, Cardiff Bay and City; Swansea, the second city of Wales and birthplace of poet Dylan Thomas and Bath with a visit to the Roman Baths.

 Once underground, you will be guided (a 50-minute walk) around the coal faces, engine houses and stables in the company of a former coal miner.